grillzwitu/simple_shell/README.md

 ## Description
 Simple_shell is a basic command line interpreter, or shell.
 This shell includes the basic functionality of a traditional Unix-like command line user interface.
 Standard functions and system calls employed in simple_shell include:
-   `access, execve, exit, fork, free, fstat, getline, malloc, perror, signal, stat, wait, write.`
+   `access, execve, exit, fork, free, fstat, fflush, getline, malloc, perror, signal, stat, wait, write.`

 ## File Structure
 * [AUTHORS](AUTHORS) - List of contributors to this repository